 Persistent cookies: these cookies remain on a user’s device for the period of time specified in the cookie.
 They are activated each time that the user visits the Web site that created that particular cookie.

 Session cookies: these cookies allow Web site operators to link the actions of a user during a browser session.
 A browser session starts when a user opens the browser window and finishes when they close the browser window.
 Session cookies are created temporarily.
 Once you close the browser, all session cookies are deleted.
+You can accept or decline cookies by modifying the settings in your browser or choosing one of the giving options (“Allow all cookies”, or “Allow selection” or “Use only necessary cookies”) in the pop-up window.
+If you click “Use only necessary cookies”, you will not be blocked from access to our website’s content.

 Please note that internet browsers allow you to change your cookie settings.
 These settings are usually found in the ‘options’ or ‘preferences’ menu of your internet browser.
 In order to understand these settings, the following links may be helpful.
 Otherwise you should use the ‘Help’ option in your internet browser for more details.